-52. Further or in the alternative, the Petitioner is entitled to a writ of certiorari wor a writ in the nature of certiorari or any other writ direction or order under Article 226 of the Constitution of India (i) calling for the records of the case, and (ii) after perusing the same, quashing and setting aside the Order passed by Respondent No. 2 on 29 May 2001O, Exhibit `L’ hereto.
+52. Further or in the alternative, the Petitioner is entitled to a writ of certiorari or to a writ in the nature of certiorari or to any other writ, direction or order provided for under Article 226 of the Constitution of India (a) calling for the records of the case and (b) after perusing the same, quashing and setting aside the Order purportedly passed by Respondent No. 2 on 29th May 2001 (Exhibit “O” hereto).

-53. Further or in the alternative, the Petitioner is entitled to a wof mandamus wor a writ in the nature of mandamus or any other writ direction or order under Article 226 of the Constitution of India directing Respondent No. 1 to forthwith withdraw the proceeding filed by Respondent No. 1 before Respondent No. 2, being Case No. 3 of 2001 K/661.
+53. Further or in the alternative, the Petitioner is entitled to a writ of mandamus or a writ in the nature of mandamus or any other writ, direction or order provided for under Article 226 of the Constitution of India directing that Respondent No. 1 forthwith withdraw the purported proceeding commenced by it by the Petition filed by it before Respondent No. 2 (being Case No. 3 of 2001) (Exhibit “K” hereto).

-54. The Petitioner submits that Respondent No. 1 and ad-interim relief in terms of prayers (j), (k) and (l) of the Petition.
-On 29th May 2001 Respondent No. 2 granted ad-interim relief in terms of prayers (j) and (l) of the Petition by an madeit that date O. For the reasons purportedly stated hereinabove, the proceedings filed by Respondent No. 1 before Respondent No. 2 are without jurisdiction.
-It is therefore proper and fair that, pending the hearing and final disposal of this Writ Petition, this Hon'ble Court prohibit Respondent No. 2 from proceeding any further with the said proceeding.
-Further, for the same reasons as aforestated, the ad-interim Order made by Respondent No. 2 on 29th May 2001 was made without jurisdiction.
-It is therefore also fit and proper that, pending the hearing and final disposal of this Writ Petition, this Hon'ble Court stays the operation of the ad-interim Order passed by Respondent No. 2 on 29th May 2001, Exhibit `L’ hereto.
-The Petitioner furthermore respectfully submits that it is also entitled, in addition, to ad-interim reliefs in the terms above as otherwise there will be grave and irreparable injustice and harm to the Petitioner if Respondent No. 2 is allowed to proceed with the proceeding before it.
+54. In the Petition filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001), Respondent No. 1 has sought interim relief, and ad-interim relief in terms of prayers (j), (k) and (l) of the Petition.
+On 29th May 2001 Respondent No. 2 granted ad-interim relief in terms of prayers (j) and (l) of the Petition by an ad-interim Order made by it on that date (Exhibit “O” hereto).
+For the reasons set out above, the proceeding purportedly commenced by Respondent No. 1 before Respondent No. 2 is without jurisdiction.
+It is therefore proper and fair that, pending the hearing and final disposal of this Writ Petition, this Hon'ble Court prohibit Respondent No. 2 from proceeding any further with the purported proceeding.
+Further, for the same reasons as aforestated, the ad-interim Order purportedly made by Respondent No. 2 on 29th May 2001 was made without jurisdiction.
+It is therefore also fit and proper that, pending the hearing and final disposal of this Writ Petition, this Hon'ble Court stays the operation of the ad-interim Order purportedly passed by Respondent No. 2 on 29th May 2001.
+The Petitioner furthermore respectfully submits that it is also entitled, in addition, to ad-interim relief in the terms set out above since, unless such ad-interim relief is granted, there will be grave and irreparable injustice and harm done to the Petitioner if Respondent No. 2 is allowed to proceed with the purported proceeding before it.
 The present Writ Petition will also be rendered infructuous.

-55. The Petitioner state that they have no other adequate, efficacious or alternative remedy under the said Act save and except this petition, and the reliefs claimed herein, if granted, would be complete.
+55. The Petitioner states that it has no other adequate, efficacious or alternative remedy under the ERC Act save and except this Writ Petition, and the relief claimed herein, if granted, would be complete.

 56. The Petitioner has its Registered Office in Mumbai.
 The Respondents have their offices in Mumbai.
-This Hon’ble Court therefore, has jurisdiction, to entertain and try this petition.
+This Hon’ble Court, therefore, has jurisdiction, to entertain and to try this Writ Petition.

-57. This petition is being declared by Mr. Jaiprakash Desai, who is the General Manage (Commercial) of the Petitioner company and who is able to depose to the facts and circumstances of the case.
+57. This Writ Petition is declared by Mr. Jaiprakash Desai, who is the General Manager (Commercial) of the Petitioner and who is able to depose to the facts and circumstances of the case.

-58. The Petitioner has paid the appropriate Court fees on this Writ Petition.
+58. The Petitioner has paid the appropriate Court fees due in respect of this Writ Petition.

-59. The Petitioner states that they have not filed any other Petition in respect of the subject matter of this petition either in this Hon’ble Court or in the Hon’ble Supreme Court of India.
+59. The Petitioner states that it has not filed any other Writ Petition in respect of the subject matter of this Writ Petition either in this Hon’ble Court or in the Hon’ble Supreme Court of India.

-The Petitioner will rely on documents a list whereof is annexed hereto.
+The Petitioner will rely upon the documents a list whereof is annexed hereto.

 RELIEFS CLAIMED

-The Petitioner therefore prays:
+The Petitioner, therefore prays: